most-frontend-camp/module-1/week1/lecture1.md

 ### What is the HTML?

 HTML (Hypertext Markup Language)
-- Describes the content and structure of a web page; not a programming language.
+- Describes the content and structure of a web page
+- not a programming language
-- Made up of building blocks called elements.
+- Made up of building blocks called elements

 ```javascript
 <p>